DOWN-LEE/RT_Study/README.md

 ## Planning reason and purpose
-- Studying in the reading room is burdensome in the Corona era, so i provide an environment where users can easily study with others at home and count pure study time
+- Studying at school or reading room is burdensome because of the corona virus, so i provide an environment where users can easily study with others at home and count pure study time
-- To understanding socket communication
-- Study and implement backend with typescript and nodejs

 ## Main function
-- 회원서비스 구현 및 자신의 공부 시간등 회원정보 제공
-- zoom처럼 외부 프로그램 설치없이 간편하게 웹 브라우저로 화상 통화 환경 제공
-- 자신의 화상 웹캠에서 얼굴이 인식되면 공부시간이 카운트되고 그렇지 않으면 공부시간이 카운트 되지않음
+- Full-stack development with Typescript-based React and Nodejs
+- I built sfu media server using open source mediasoup.
+- Face detection using TensorflowJS, measuring pure study time by stopping the timer when not sitting in front of the camera
+- Real-time study time ranking system implementation using Redis
+- Containerized with Docker so that it can be easily deployed regardless of OS or environment

 ## Implement